Everything and more has already been written about journaling, so why this text?

 Analog or digital?

 There are some orthodox who will want to convince you only handwritten journals are worth keeping.
-And of course – there is something magical about putting pen to paper, about pouring your words to blank pages that later are the carrier of your words.
+And of course – there is something magical about putting pen to paper, about pouring your words onto blank pages that later are the carrier of your words.
 But let’s not be too strict about it.
 It’s your journal – you choose how you do it.
 I myself switch.
-I love the handwriting and usually, I journal by hand.
-There are months or years when I choose the digital version.
+I love writing by hand but there are months or years when I choose the digital version.

 Last but not least – for your journaling process to work smoothly – you need to feel safe using it.
 Physical notebooks are more difficult to secure, but you can always throw one under the bed or to that safe behind the painting:) Something to think about is also – where will you keep your growing collection.
 No such problem with a digital one.

 You create a password and all you need to do now is remember to back up your file.
-I assume you back up your important files anyway, so that shouldn’t come as a surprise.
+I assume you back up your important files anyway (right??;)), so that shouldn’t come as a surprise.

 I hope you’ll find my take on journaling useful.
 Don’t forget to sign up here if you want to get a list of 50+ inspirational prompts to use in your daily journaling practice.